ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w9d1 - AI Tools I - AI Coding Assistants.md

     - passing/defining context
         - instructions file (see below)
     - example 1: how do i uninstall an npm package ? / provide a list with all endpoints in this api.
+    - example 2: create an endpoint that will give you the number of projects in the database
-    - example 2: paste an error message (e.g. title is not defined)
+    - example 3: paste an error message
+        - example - When I try to create a new project with Postman, I'm getting this error message: `Error while creating the project Error: Project validation failed: title: Path title is required.`
     - show options:
         - ask
         - edit